sarahlotspeich/SLDeepAssay/README.md

 For the `imputeCensRd` package, which implements the conditional mean imputation approaches from the paper, can be found at the end of this README.

-Each of the "Script (Run Simulations)" files is coded to run 1 replication of each setting for demonstration.
-Per the NOTES at the bottom of the scripts, some more time-intensive simulations were run in parallel.

 ## Tables

 **Table 1.** Simulation results with a single dilution level, assuming a constant rate of infected cells for all distinct viral lineages.
 The true IUPM in all settings was $T = 1$.